Foundations of Law

 Prof. Dr. Rolf Uwe Fülbier

 This course provides a comprehensive introduction to financial accounting and reporting.
-Accounting techniques, the legal environment for accounting in Europe and Germany, the institutional and conceptual framework of accounting and, finally, accounting for specific issues such as intangibles, inventories or financial instruments are explored in this course.
-Participants should gain a deeper knowledge about the corporate communication process expressed in financial statements.
-Aspects of financial statement analysis are also discussed to understand the impact of financial data on firm contract partners.
+Basic accounting techniques, the legal environment for accounting in Europe and Germany, the institutional and conceptual framework of accounting and, finally, accounting for specific issues such as intangibles, provisions or financial instruments are explored in this course.
+Participants gain a deeper knowledge of the corporate communication process expressed in financial statements.
+Aspects of financial statement analysis are also discussed to better understand the impact of financial data on firm contract partners.